tablexi/restforce-db/README.md

   include Restforce::DB::Model
   belongs_to :restaurant

-  sync_with(
-    "Dish__c",
+  sync_with("Dish__c", :passive) do
-    through: "Specialty__c",
+    has_one :restaurant, through: "Specialty__c"
-    fields: {
+    maps(
       name:       "Name",
       ingredient: "Ingredient__c",
-    },
     )
   end

+end
 ```

 This will automatically register the models with entries in the `Restforce::DB::Mapping` collection.
 This collection defines the manner in which the database and Salesforce systems will be synchronized.

-There are a few options to be aware of when describing a mapping:
+Demonstrated above, `Restforce::DB` has its own DSL for defining mappings, heavily inspired by the ActiveRecord model DSL.
+The various options are outlined here.

+#### Lookup Conditions

+`where` accepts one or more query strings which will be used to filter _all_ queries performed for the specific mapping.
+In the example above, Restaurant objects will only be detected in Salesforce if they exceed a certain value for the `StarRating__c` field.

+Individual conditions supplied to `where` will be appended together with `AND` clauses, and must be composed of valid [`SOQL`](http://www.salesforce.com/us/developer/docs/soql_sosl/).

+#### Field Mappings

-- `fields`: These are direct field-to-field mappings.
-The keys should line up with your ActiveRecord attribute names, while the values should line up with the matching field names in Salesforce.
+`maps` defines a set of direct field-to-field mappings.
+It takes a Hash as an argument; the keys should line up with your ActiveRecord attribute names, while the values should line up with the matching field names in Salesforce.

-- `associations`: These are mappings of ActiveRecord associations to Salesforce lookups.
-Associations defined here will be built as part of the creation process for a newly-synced record.
-- `through`: This should be set for models which are created through an association.
-It references the lookup field on its parent's Salesforce object type.
+#### Associations

+Associations in `Restforce::DB` can be a little tricky, as they depend on your ActiveRecord association mappings, but are independent of those mappings, and can even (as seen above) seem to conflict with them.

+If your Salesforce objects have parity with your ActiveRecord models, your association mappings will likely have parity, as well.
+But, as demonstrated above, you should define your association mappings based on your Salesforce schema.

+##### `belongs_to`

+This defines an association type in which the Lookup (i.e., foreign key) _is on the mapped Salesforce model_.
+In the example above, the `Restaurant__c` object type in Salesforce has a `Specialty__c` Lookup field, which corresponds to the `Dish__c` object type.
+Thus, the `Restaurant__c` mapping declares the `belongs_to` relationship.

+The `:through` option may contain _an array of Lookup field names_, which may be useful if more than one mapping on the associated ActiveRecord model refers to a Lookup for the same Salesforce record.

+##### `has_one`

+This defines an inverse relationship for a `belongs_to` relationship.
+In the example above, `Dish` defines a `has_one` relationship with `:restaurant`, and lists the relevant Lookup field on the parent object.

+##### `has_many`

+**TODO**

 ### Run the daemon